The information-complete quantum theory

-The status of quantum states in the informational completeness formalism thus represents a complete reality of the whole system ($\mathcal{P}$, $\mathcal{S}$, and $\mathcal{A}$).
-Such a reality picture is only possible by taking into account the informational completeness explicitly in our formalism.
+The status of quantum states (more precisely, dual entanglement) in the information-completeness formalism thus represents a complete reality of the whole system ($\mathcal{P}$, $\mathcal{S}$, and $\mathcal{A}$, the trinity).
+Such a reality picture (\textquotedblleft quantum reality\textquotedblright) is only possible by taking into account the information-completeness explicitly in our formalism.
 Quantum states do exist in a world that is informational and objective.
-Whatever an observation might be, they always encode information pertaining to that observation as programmed, without invoking observers or having to appeal to any mysterious mechanisms to account for wave function collapse; there is simply no wave function collapse.
+Whatever an observation might be, information-complete states always encode information pertaining to that observation as programmed, without invoking observers or having to appeal to any mysterious mechanisms to account for wave function collapse; there is simply no wave function collapse.
 Here local quantum states (i.e., states for each of $\mathcal{P}$, $\mathcal{S}$, and $\mathcal{A}$) are all relative, but information encoded in dual entanglement is invariant under the changes of local bases, a basic property of entanglement.
 If one likes, the choice of local bases can be called a free will or freedom of choice, corresponding to certain \textquotedblleft gauge\textquotedblright.
 Yet, all physical predictions of the theory are encoded in dual entanglement and do not depend on the chosen gauge.
 To compare with the relational interpretation \cite{Rovelli,Rovelli-book}, the ICQT tells us a kind of \emph{quantum relationalism}---While local quantum states of a single system are merely of relative meaning, the relations between states of two systems have physical significance; in a truly quantum world, entanglement is \emph{the} relations.